jcsec-security/CosmWasm-audit-roadmap/README.md

 ### Rust language

 You don´t need a high level of Rust programming to start, which is quite challenging IMO, just to be able to clearly understand Rust code and create basic programs.
+> [!TIP]
 >  For any question that could come to your mind during this journey, [the Rust Book](https://doc.rust-lang.org/stable/book/) will most likely be your bible.

 There are a lot of free basic courses out there, for example: [Udemy: Ultimate rust crash course](https://www.udemy.com/course/ultimate-rust-crash-course/) and its second part [Ultimate rust 2](https://www.udemy.com/course/ultimate-rust-2/)